-With this option selected, one extra column is added to the Detailed log: Gaze Direction.
+With this option selected, two extra columns are added to the Detailed log: Gaze Direction and Gaze Type.
 The gaze direction can either be Left, Left-Up, Left-Down, Right, Right-Up, Right-Down, Up, Down and Forward.
+The gaze type is either Fixation, Saccade or Unknown.
+This option is only available if Gaze tracking is selected in the Analysis Options.